London equity compensation tax experts

 You are required to file a self-assessment tax return to claim your CIS deductions, regardless of your business structure.
 This applies whether you are a sole trader or operate as a limited company.

 Complete the tax return accurately, ensuring that all income and CIS deductions are reported.
 You need to include the total amount of CIS deductions made throughout the tax year.
-Submitting this information allows HMRC to calculate any tax refunds owed to you based on estimated overpayments.
+Submitting this information allows HMRC to calculate any tax refunds owed to you based on estimated overpayments and your full cis tax position.

 Calculating and Claiming Back Tax Deductions